What is Aggravated Assault?

-How an Aggravated Assault can Affect Your Life?
+How an Aggravated Assault Can RUIN Your Life?

 Aggravated Assault is a very serious offense.
 It is a felony.
 This isn’t typically a probation thing, You face many years in prison.
 If your charge is graded as a felony of the first degree, that means up to 20 years in prison.
 If it is graded as a felony of the second degree, that means up to 10 years in prison.
 You may also be required to pay up to $25,000 in fines.

 But the severity of the consequences do not end there.
-If you are convicted you will also have a violent crime on your criminal record.
-With background check apps and websites, people will be able to see your violent crime and label you as a violent felon.
+If you are convicted, you will also have a violent crime on your criminal record….forever.
+With background check apps and websites, people will be able to see your violent crime.
+They will label you as a violent felon.
 And they will treat you that way.

 Now ask yourself:

-People with just an aggravated assault on their criminal history face serious lifelong challenges .
+People with an aggravated assault on their criminal history face serious lifelong challenges .
 Employers just won’t consider them…even for minimum wage jobs.
-If you have a professional license, that will most certainly be disqualified.
-With an aggravated assault, you cannot even drive for Uber or Lyft.
+If you have a professional license, with a conviction, the government agency will revoke your license.

-On top of all that, the victim may take civil action against you and make you liable for damages for their bills, injuries and suffering.
+On top of all that, the victim may take civil action against you.
+This would make you liable for damages for their bills, injuries and suffering.

 What are some Possible Defenses against an Aggravated Assault Charge?

-One of the worst things is, many people are charged with Aggravated Assault even when they haven’t committed a crime!
+One of the worst things is, the police charge innocent folks with Aggravated Assault even when they haven’t committed a crime!
 The police often don’t investigate the facts.
 They take one person’s say so.
-They just slap charges on people, even if you were defending yourself.
+They just slap charges on people even if you were defending yourself.

-Proving that the officers were wrong takes a lot of investigating and requires deep knowledge of the laws and procedures involved.
+Proving that the officers are wrong takes a lot of investigating.
+It requires deep knowledge of the laws and procedures involved.
 When the stakes are this high, do not make the mistake of trusting your case to a cheap or free lawyer.
-Chances are, that attorney will not be able to spend the time need to prepare a strong defense and will mess things up beyond repair.
+Chances are, that attorney will not be able to spend the time need to prepare a strong defense.
+They will mess things up beyond repair.

 Don’t let an assault conviction rob you of your freedom for years to come.
 Call The McShane Firm now at 7176573900 for your free case consultation.
 Our experienced attorneys will help you plan out a course of action to fight these charges.
 At The McShane Firm we are The Science Attorneys.
 We are highly trained in forensic science and know how to challenge the evidence collected by the government.
 This is a key reason why we are different from other law firms.